thoughtbot/paperclip/README.md

 ```

 ### View Helpers
-Add these to the view where you want your images displayed
+Add these to the view where you want your images displayed:
 ```erb
 <%= image_tag @user.avatar.url %>
 <%= image_tag @user.avatar.url(:medium) %>